operator-framework/operator-sdk/doc/proposals/ansible-helm-addapi.md

 ## Non-Goals

-* Updating Molecule tests for additiona APIs created for Anible based operators.[**TBD**]
+* Updating Molecule tests for additional APIs created for Anible based operators.[**TBD**]
-* Generating/Updating Playbook for additional APIs for Ansibel based operators. [**TBD**]
+* Generating/Updating Playbook for additional APIs for Ansible based operators. [**TBD**]

 ## Proposal

 ### User Stories

 #### Story 1 - Ansible operator additional API
 As an  Ansible operator developer, I would like to scaffold additional API, once the original Ansible operator project has been created.
 Goal is to use  following command, to create additonal APIs.
     `operator-sdk add api --kind <kind> --api-version <group/version> [flags]`

 ##### Acceptance Criteria

-* Ansible operator developer should be able to scaffold all resources needed for the additional API with following command `operator-sdk add api --kind <kind> --api-version <group/version> [flags]`
+* Ansible operator developer should be able to scaffold all resources needed for the additional API with following command.
+    `operator-sdk add api --kind <kind> --api-version <group/version> [flags]`
 * Flags options available for `operator-sdk new`, should also be made available for `operator-sdk add api`, as shown below.
 ```
   --api-version string - CRD APIVersion in the format $GROUP_NAME/$VERSION (e.g app.example.com/v1alpha1)